Legends of Runeterra Metagame Tier List – Guardians of the Ancient Season

 - In addition to its Tier placement, each particular deck can have either one of these three labels:

 - ‘Staple’ – this deck is well-known and has a significant play rate;

 - ‘Dark Horse’ – it is an underplayed or emerging deck, but the power level is there;

-- The order of decks within Tiers doesn’t matter – they are sorted by regions, not power level.
+- The order of decks within Tiers doesn’t matter – they are sorted by labels and regions, not power level.

 - Click on ‘Details’ to read more about the deck and inspect a sample decklist.
-From there, you can return by clicking the ‘Tier List’ button.
+From there, you can return back to the list by clicking the ‘Tier List’ button.